pixley/pixley.github.io/portfolio.md

 ![Rogue Company Box Art](/images/NewRoCoLogo.png "Rogue Company Logo")

 Rogue Company is a near-future third-person tactical-action shooter, featuring an organization of globetrotting mercenaries who use their public image to bolster their reputation.
 Gameplay wise, RoCo is if you took a game that's somewhere between CS:GO and Rainbow Six Seige, but then made it third-person and significantly faster.
-Like all modern Hi-Rez titles, RoCo is free-to-play.
+Like all modern Hi-Rez titles, RoCo will be free-to-play.

 I was one of the first people pulled off of Hand of the Gods to start the Rogue Company project, back in fall 2017.
 Having been with the project since the very beginning, I've had a hand in a significant portion of the game's development.
 As of writing, RoCo has just launched into beta.
 In the almost three years I've been on the project, I've contributed to the following major systems: